-The Textile Arts Center seeks (6) six artists or designers, working within the field of textiles and fiber arts, looking to deepen their own artistic practice to partake in its Artists In Residence program for the 2017 - 2018 cycle.
+The Textile Arts Center seeks eight artists or designers, working within the field of textiles and fiber arts, looking to deepen their artistic practice and work in a communal environment to partake in its Artists In Residence program for the 2019 - 2020 cycle.

 ABOUT THE ARTISTS IN RESIDENCE PROGRAM